 The Company is domiciled in Ontario, Canada.
-The address of the Company's registered office and its principal place of business is 100 Renfrew Dr., Suite 100, Markham, Ontario, L3R 9R6.
+The address of the Company's registered office is 100 Renfrew Dr., Suite 100, Markham, Ontario, L3R 9R6 and the Company operates in multiple jurisdictions.

 2. Significant accounting policies

 (i) Statement of compliance